league-curriculum/java-modules/levels/Level0/Module0/src/_02_code_flow/_1_robot_square/README.md

 ## Goal:

-Use a loop to draw a square using a Robot
+Use a loop to draw a square using a Robot.

 ## Steps:

 1. Find the RobotSquare recipe program ( RobotSquare.java ) and open it using Eclipse.
 2. Follow the instructions in the program to help you make a Robot draw a square.